DaHoC/Java2Bndtools/README.md

 ## How to use?
 You need an Eclipse workspace containing

 * a bnd workspace with the mandatory bnd cnf project folder
 * a bnd workspace repository called "Local"
 * a Java project (containing the org.eclipse.jdt.core.javanature nature and a META-INF/MANIFEST.MF file) in the same Eclipse workspace

-For the Java project add the `com.qivicon.testbuilder.qiviconbuildernature` and `buildCommand` `com.qivicon.testbuilder.qiviconbuilder` as last build entry as shown in the following `.project` entries / builder:
+For the Java project add the `com.qivicon.bndbuilder.qiviconbndbuildernature` and `buildCommand` `com.qivicon.bndbuilder.qiviconbndbuilder` as last build entry as shown in the following `.project` entries / builder:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<projectDescription>